-Brake - pedal stiffness
+Brake - pedal resistance

-The Sim Pedals Sprint allow for a large range of settings to set the stiffness of your brake.
-This is done by varying the total length of the rubbers in the brake rubber stack.
+The Sim Pedals Sprint allow for a large range of settings to set the resistance of your brake.
+This is done by varying the total length of the elastomers in the brake rubber stack and/or the hardness of the elastomer.

-Please note that adjusting the stiffness determines how much pedal travel you will get for a fixed amount force applied to the brake pedal.
+Please note that adjusting the resistance determines how much pedal travel you will get for a fixed amount force applied to the brake pedal.
 The total amount of force required to get 100% pedal output in your simulator software is set in the SmartControl software.

-A total of 6 stiffness settings are available: - 1 small rubber (S).
-This is the hardest setting.
+A total of 6 resistance settings are available: